Gum Disease: Signs, Symptoms & Treatments

 Next, calculus (also known as tartar) must be removed through a professional cleaning, and sometimes through the additional procedures of deep scaling and root planing.
 A local anesthetic may be administered during these procedures.
 Your dentist may also administer antibiotics to treat bacteria housed in the pocketed areas of the gum and recommend a medicated mouthwash to be used as a regular part of your home regimen.

 - If the bone has been destroyed, your dentist may employ a new technique called tissue regeneration, which involves grafting the bone to offer a better chance of bone re-growth.
 To strengthen thin gums, soft tissue grafts may also be used.

 - Guided tissue regeneration involves the insertion of a membrane to help in the bone regeneration process.
 This is sometimes useful during periodontal surgery.

 - Periodontal flap surgery may be performed to reduce the pocket gap between the teeth and gums.

-- If the jaw bone has craters housing bacteria and contributing to gum disease, the bone may be reshaped through bone surgery to eliminate the craters and help prevent future recolonization of bacteria growth.
+- If the jawbone has craters housing bacteria, the bone may be reshaped through bone surgery to eliminate the craters and help prevent future recolonization of bacteria growth.

-- Laser therapy may be used to reduce pocket size; however, no definitive evidence exists to support the idea that laser therapy helps to restore connective tissue damaged as a result of gum disease.
+- Laser therapy may be used to reduce pocket size; however, no definitive evidence exists to support the idea that laser therapy helps to restore damaged connective tissue damaged.

-The cost of gum disease treatment depends on several factors.
-For example, additional routine tooth cleaning or scaling and root planing procedures at the gingivitis stage may be required in order to help prevent the onset of gum disease.
+The cost depends on several factors.
+For example, additional routine tooth cleaning or scaling and root planing procedures at the gingivitis stage may be required in order to help prevent the onset of disease.
 This will further affect the cost of your treatment.